mikgroup/nonrigid-motion-bpt/analysis/README.md

 # analysis

-This folder contains all the necessary components for **post-processing and quantitative evaluation after the MR-MOTUS based motion models have run.** It handles:
+This folder contains the functions and classes for **post-processing and quantitative evaluation after the MR-MOTUS based motion models have run.** It handles:

 1. Dynamic frame reconstructions (ground truth PICS and motion-field warped images).
 2. Rigid motion estimation.